graphql/graphql-wg/rfcs/SemanticNullability.md

 - 🥈 Silver - A nice-to-have
 - 🥉 Bronze - Not necessary

-## 🎯 A. GraphQL should be able to indicate which positions will only be null if an error occurred
+## 🎯 A. GraphQL should be able to indicate which nullable fields should become non-nullable when error propagation is disabled

-The promise of this RFC - the reflection of the semantic nullability of the fields.
+The promise of this RFC - the reflection of the semantic nullability of the fields without compromising requests with error propagation enabled via the differentiation of a "null if and only if an error occurs" type.

+With error propagation enabled (the traditional GraphQL behavior), it's recommended that fields are marked nullable if errors may happen there, even if the underlying value is semantically non-nullable.
+If we allow error-handling clients to disable error propagation, then these traditionally nullable positions can be marked (semantically) non-nullable in that mode, since with error propagation disabled the selection sets are no longer destroyed.

+Note: Traditional non-nullable types will effectively become semantically non-nullable when error propagation is disabled no matter which solution is chosen, so this criteria is only concerned with traditionally nullable types.

 | [1][solution-1] | [2][solution-2] | [3][solution-3] | [4][solution-4] |
 | --------------- | --------------- | --------------- | --------------- |